 Your perspective on the literature will be quite different once you have done your own research.
 If you are in your first year, get your literature review done quickly so you can move on with your own work, and don’t let it hold you back.

-It takes time to figure out what makes a good paper and what makes a bad one, and that comes with experience of carrying out research, talking to other researchers, and just reading more.
+It takes time to figure out what makes a good paper and what makes a bad one, and that comes with the experience of carrying out research, talking to other researchers and just reading more.

 Take the course on literature and literature reviews.
 You can find it here.